 The second you leave the dealership, the value of your car will begin to depreciate, meaning that it starts to lose its value.
 It happens quickly, with some experts suggesting its value decreases 10% in the first month.
 This is important, because if your car is stolen or involved in a serious accident, the insurance adjuster will use the depreciated value to settle the claim, meaning you’d have to eat the difference between what you paid and the amount your vehicle is worth at the time of the loss.

 What is a depreciation waiver in car insurance?

 A depreciation waiver places a value on your car that stays in place for a set amount of time, most often for 1-3 years after the purchase.
 If your car is lost or irreparably damaged during this period, your claim will be settled in one of three ways.
 You will receive whichever is lower:

 - The amount you paid for the vehicle.

 - The manufacturer’s list price for the vehicle, with similar options and equipment on the original date of purchase.

 - The cost to replace the vehicle with a new one, with similar options and equipment.

 These amounts include all applicable taxes.

-The bottom line is that with a depreciation waiver on your car insurance, you will either be paid the amount you spent, or will be able to buy a new vehicle very similar to the one you lost in terms of make, model and quality.
+The bottom line is that with a depreciation waiver on your car insurance you will either be paid the amount you spent, or you’ll be able to buy a new vehicle very similar to the one you lost in terms of make, model and quality.

 Can anyone buy a waiver of depreciation?